 Who We Are

-The North Beacon Project is a U.S.-based 501(c)(3) nonprofit building a new model for community impact β€” one that intercepts surplus resources at the local level and transforms them into immediate, measurable benefit.
+The North Beacon Project is a U.S.-based 501(c)(3) nonprofit operating a logistics-driven model that intercepts surplus resources at the local level and converts them into immediate, measurable community impact.

-Through our Buffalo Community Impact Hub, we partner with local retailers, national corporations, logistics providers, and trusted community organizations to ensure surplus goods remain in the communities where they originate β€” supporting food security, health access, education, and economic opportunity.
+Through our Buffalo Community Impact Hub, we work with retailers, national corporations, logistics providers, and trusted community organizations to ensure surplus goods remain in the communities where they originate—supporting food security, health access, education, and economic opportunity.

 Our Mission

-We partner with corporations, logistics providers, foundations, and local leaders to redirect excess inventory, essential goods, and critical resources toward programs that strengthen health, education, and economic opportunity.
-Through transparent operations and community-led execution, we ensure that donated resources create measurable, lasting impact β€” not waste.
+We work with corporations, logistics providers, foundations, and local leaders to redirect excess inventory and essential goods into programs that strengthen health, education, and economic opportunity.
+Through transparent operations and community-led execution, we ensure every resource creates measurable, lasting impact—not waste.

 Our Vision